 WordPress is not just a blogging platform, but it can also be an e-commerce platform with the free WordPress plugin WooCommerce.

-With those numbers, you can feel confident using WordPress for your online art business.
+You can feel confident using WordPress for your online art business with those numbers.

 How Discover Keyword For Art Topics